-The Mandarin Museum & Historical Society began in 1989 by a group of citizens concerned about the loss of historical structures in Mandarin and were interested in preserving and celebrating the rich heritage and history of the area.
+The Mandarin Museum & Historical Society was founded in 1989 by a group of citizens concerned with the loss of historical structures in Mandarin and interested in preserving and celebrating the rich heritage and history of the area.

-The first major project conducted by the organization was restoring the 1911 Mandarin Post Office and Walter Jones General Store, which served as the heart of the community until it closed in 1964.
-In 1998, the Mandarin Post Office & Store was reopened to the public as a museum exhibiting artifacts that illustrated the role of the general store and post office as a social and commercial hub for the Mandarin community.
+The first major project conducted by the organization was restoring the Historic Mandarin Post Office and Walter Jones General Store, which served as the heart of the community until it closed in 1964.
+In 1998, the Mandarin Store and Post Office was reopened to the public as a museum exhibiting artifacts that illustrated the role of the general store and post office as a social and commercial hub for the Mandarin community.
 In 2001, the building was listed on the National Register of Historical Places and earned a designation as a local landmark by the Jacksonville Historic Preservation Commission.

 Since the opening of the museum, the Mandarin Museum & Historical Society has enhanced the original exhibits so visitors can explore some of the people and events that shaped the Mandarin community from the area’s early history as a Timucua village site to the mid 20th century.
-Featured exhibits include the wreck of the Civil War steamboat Maple Leaf (the only National Historic Landmark in Duval County) and renowned writer Harriet Beecher Stowe’s life in Mandarin.
-The museum also boasts a museum shop, the Mandarin archives, and an art gallery that exhibits the works of famed local artists such as Memphis Wood and Charlie Brown.
+Featured exhibits include the wreck of the Civil War steamboat Maple Leaf and renowned writer Harriet Beecher Stowe’s life in Mandarin.
+The museum also includes a museum shop, the Mandarin archives, and an art gallery that exhibits the works of famed local artists such as Memphis Wood and Charlie Brown.

 The Mandarin Museum & Historical Society also acquired other historic structures to add to the park.
-These include an early 20th century saw mill and a late 19th century log cabin belonging to the Losco family and which was part of the largest wine operation in Northeast Florida.
+These include an early 20th-century saw mill and a late 19th-century log cabin belonging to the Losco family, which was part of the largest wine operation in Northeast Florida.
 The organization also created a historical kitchen garden based on the writings of Stowe and started a citrus grove that demonstrate the types of fruit that were grown when Mandarin was a major citrus producer.
-The latest acquisition was the 1898 St. Joseph’s Mission Schoolhouse for African-American Children which opened in 2016.
+The latest acquisition was the 1898 St. Joseph’s Mission Schoolhouse for African-American Children, which opened in 2016.